 The GHRC Committee reviews directors' compensation periodically.
-In determining directors' remuneration for Fiscal 2021, the GHRC Committee considered the directors' compensation offered by a peer group in determining compensation matters, and the risks and responsibilities that the directors of the Company assume in keeping with the roles of the Board of Directors and of the committees.
+In determining directors' remuneration for Fiscal 2022, the GHRC Committee considered the directors' compensation offered by a peer group in determining compensation matters, and the risks and responsibilities that the directors of the Company assume in keeping with the roles of the Board of Directors and of the committees.

 During the course of Fiscal 2020, the GHRC Committee retained the services of PCI to review the Company's director compensation market positioning and to assist in refining the director compensation policy going forward, beginning with Fiscal 2021.
-For Fiscal 2021, the peer group used included the compagnies from the list below.
-For Fiscal 2022, the same peer group will be used:
+For Fiscal 2022, the peer group used included the compagnies from the list below.
+For Fiscal 2023, the same peer group will be used:

 - Recipe Unlimited Corporation

-- Artizia Inc.
+- Aritzia Inc.

 - MTY Food Group Inc.

-- Andrew Peller Ltd.

-- Jamieson Wellness Inc.
+- Medifast Inc.

 - Aurora Cannabis Inc.

 - Alithya Group Inc.

-- Kinaxis, Inc.
+- Kinaxis Inc.

-- Lightspeed POS Inc.
+- Lightspeed Commerce Inc.

-- Grubhub Inc.

-- Medifast Inc
+- Andrew Peller Limited

-- Stamps.com Inc.
+- Jamieson Wellness Inc.

 - Zuora Inc.